-The output of the interleaver is a permutated version of the input data, as shown in the following equations.
+The output of the interleaver is a permutation of the input data, as shown in these equations.

 The variable K is the input length.
 The variables f1 and f2 are coefficients chosen depending on K, in table 5.1.3-3 of .
 For example, K=40, f1=3, and f2=10, yields the following sequence.

 The rate matching block creates an output bitstream with a desired code rate.
-As the number of bits available for transmission depends on the available resources the rate matching algorithm is capable of producing any arbitrary rate.
-The three bitstreams from the turbo encoder are interleaved followed by bit collection to create a circular buffer.
+Since the number of bits available for transmission depends on the available resources, the rate matching algorithm is capable of producing any rate.
+The three bitstreams from the turbo encoder are interleaved, followed by bit collection, to create a circular buffer.
 Bits are selected and pruned from the buffer to create an output bitstream with the desired code rate.
-The process is illustrated in the following figure.
+The process is illustrated in this figure.

 Sub-block Interleaver.
 The three sub-block interleavers used in the rate matching block are identical.
-Interleaving is a technique to reduce the impact of burst errors on a signal as consecutive bits of data will not be corrupted.
+An interleaver permutes the bits it receives.
+This makes burst errors easier to correct by preventing consecutive corrupt bits.

-are appended onto the front of the encoded sequence.
-In this case, .
+<NULL>’s are appended to the front of the encoded sequence.
+In

-For blocks and , inter-column permutation is performed on the matrix to reorder the columns as shown in the following pattern.
+For blocks and , inter-column permutation is performed on the matrix to reorder the columns as shown in this pattern.

 |0, 16, 8, 24, 4, 20, 12, 28, 2, 18, 10, 26, 6, 22, 14, 30, 1, 17, 9, 25, 5, 21, 13, 29, 3, 19, 11, 27, 7, 23, 15, 31|

-The output of the block interleaver for blocks and is the bit sequence read out column-by-column from the inter-column permutated matrix to create a stream bits long.
+The output of the block interleaver for blocks and is the bit sequence read out column-by-column from the inter-column permuted matrix to create a stream bits long.

-For block , the elements within the matrix are permutated separately based on the permutation pattern shown above, but modified to create a permutation which is a function of the variables , , k, and .
+For block , the elements of the matrix are permuted separately based on the permutation pattern shown above, but modified to create a permutation which is a function of the variables , , k, and .
 This process creates three interleaved bitstreams.

 Bit Collection, Selection, and Transmission.
 The bit collection stage creates a virtual circular buffer by combining the three interleaved encoded bit streams.

-and are combined by interlacing successive values of and .
-This combination is then appended onto the end of to create the circular buffer shown in the following figure.
+The sequences and are combined by interlacing successive values from each sequence.
+This combination is then appended to the end of to create the circular buffer shown in this figure.

 Interlacing allows equal levels of protection for each parity sequence.

-Bits are then selected and pruned from the circular buffer to create an output sequence length which meets the desired code rate.
+The algorithm then selects and prunes bits from the circular buffer to create an output sequence length that meets the desired code rate.

-the following two main methods of recombining data at the receiver
+starting points enables the following two main methods of recombining data at the

 Chase combining — retransmissions contain the same data and parity bit.

-Incremental redundancy — retransmissions contain different information so the receiver gains knowledge upon each retransmission.
+Incremental redundancy — retransmissions contain different information, so the receiver gains knowledge on each retransmission.

 Code Block Concatenation

-In this stage, the rate matched code blocks are concatenated back together.
-This task is done by sequentially concatenating the rate-matched blocks together to create the output of the channel coding, for .
+At this stage, the rate-matched code blocks are combined again.
+This is done by sequentially concatenating the blocks to create the output of the channel coding, for .

 Channel Coding of Control Information with UL-SCH Data